EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration

 Large Language Models (LLMs) can process vast amounts of multi-modal information and generate context-aware, coherent text, making them ideal tools for evaluation-related tasks in various domains.
 A group of researchers developed novel interaction prototypes using LLMs for evaluating generative outputs \cite{desmond2024evalullm, kim2024evallm, shankar2024validates}.
 For example, Kim et al. developed EvalLM \cite{kim2024evallm}, an interactive system for refining prompts by evaluating multiple outputs on user-defined criteria.
-This helps developers compare their prompt outputs to diagnose weaknesses in their prompts.
-Regarding LLMs' support for scientific tasks, recent studies have showcased LLM-powered methods for retrieving and recommending relevant literature \cite{huaconv}, reviewing and critiquing research drafts, writing research manuscripts, and augmenting research ideation and brainstorming for scientific writing based on scientific evidence and database \cite{nigam2024acceleron}, utilizing large scientific dataset.
-Recent advancements in HCI and AI research also attempt to support UX practitioners with AI-enabled tools to conduct usability testing~\cite{fan2022human, kuang2024enhancing}, e.g., LLMs are employed to help human evaluators to identify more usability issues in usability test video recordings.
+This helps developers compare prompt outputs to diagnose weaknesses in their prompts.
+Regarding LLMs' support for scientific tasks, recent studies have showcased LLM-powered methods for retrieving and recommending relevant literature \cite{huaconv}, reviewing and critiquing research drafts, writing research manuscripts, and augmenting research ideation and brainstorming for scientific writing by leveraging scientific evidence and large datasets \cite{nigam2024acceleron}.
+Recent advancements in HCI and AI research also have also aimed to support UX practitioners with AI-enabled tools for usability testing (e.g., LLMs are employed to help human evaluators identify additional usability issues in usability test video recordings).
 All these research highlights the significant potential of LLMs to support research ideation and provide valuable feedback for task evaluation.
-However, little is known about how researchers with varying levels of experiences can benefit from using LLM-supported tools to develop their UX evaluation plans.
+However, little is known about how researchers with varying levels of experience can benefit from using LLM-supported tools to develop their UX evaluation plans.